AwsamAgbarya/Courses-Notes/University/Calculus/Differential Equations.md

 In other words, given the derivative (rate of change), what is our function x(t)? ^6uXKRvTX

+Theres actually a third variant called
+Stochastic Differential equations which are partial differential equations (multivariate functions) with some stochastic processes like Gaussian noise ^X3cByndF

+Among ODEs are different types ^WQXnSioB

+Linearity ^aYWi100x

+Whether the unknown function
+is linear or not (and its derivatives) ^YxrxTySo

+Autonomousity ^iPOK5QOR

+Whether the ODE depends on
+time variable or not for its evaluation
+(also called time invariant) ^pcYiDIm0

+Homogenousity ^PYC0QeCW

+Whether all variables involved have the same degree ^SXiSNlkd

 # Embedded files
 8869b5aad0371eee672906a2e1d351f5393f1366: [[Pasted Image 20240201172340_374.png]]